Falkicon/strategy/Database/README.md

 This directory contains modular encounter data for the Strategy addon.
 Each file represents a single instance (dungeon/raid) with all its strategic areas organized in progression order.

-> **Strategy 2.0 Note**: The database format has changed from mob-based to area-based organization.
-Strategies are now keyed by strategic areas (boss fights, big pulls, key mechanics) rather than individual mob names.
-This enables button-based announcements without requiring `UnitName()` detection.
+The database uses an area-based organization.
+Strategies are keyed by strategic areas (boss fights, big pulls, key mechanics) rather than individual mob names.
+This enables button-based announcements.

 ## Directory Structure